Daniel-Knights/changenog/README.md

 Zero-config changelog generator with monorepo support.

-Parses Git commits since last entry, restricts them by current working directory, and adds a new entry to the changelog.
+Parses Git tags and commits since last entry, restricts them by current working directory, and adds any missing entries to the changelog.

 Running `changenog` from inside a subdirectory will find the nearest parent that's a git repository, and filter commits to only include those that have changes within that subdirectory.

-Requirements:

-- `package.json` with name and version
-- At least one Git tag
-- Monorepo package tags must be in the format `<package-name>/<version>`
+**NOTE:** monorepo packages must be tagged in `<package-name>/<version>` format.

 ## Usage